VictorCavalcante/huffman-coding-compression/README.md

-# Project Death Star
+# Simple Text Compression Implemented in C

-Project for simple text file compression (and planet destruction).
+This project focus on lossless data compression of simple raw text files using the Huffman Coding.